MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### No DPM SQL Self-Service Recovery Tool in DPM 2022 RTM

 DPM SQL Self-Service Recovery isn't available in DPM 2022 RTM.
 Support for SQL Self-Service Recovery is available from DPM 2022 UR1.
 [Learn More](/system-center/dpm/what-s-new-in-dpm?view=sc-dpm-2022&preserve-view=true#sql-self-service-recovery-tool).

+### DPM self-service recoveries does not list any recovery points for client machines.

+**Description**: DPM client machine backups are not listed for domain users in the local administrators’ group for self-service recoveries.

+**Workaround**: Upgrade to DPM 2022 UR2 which fixes this issue and add non-administrative users manually via Authorization Manager.

 ### Upgrade from DPM 2019 to DPM 2022 might fail when the DPM database name is **DPMDB**